Unreported Foreign Accounts (IRS 2020)

 An FBAR is a Report of Foreign Bank and Financial Account form.
 The FBAR form has been around since the 1970s, but with the recent implementation of FATCA (Foreign Account Tax Compliance Act), the IRS has renewed interest in enforcing foreign bank account compliance.

 A person must file an annual FBAR statement in any year in which they have ownership, interest or signature authority over foreign bank accounts, that at any time during the year have an annual aggregate total that exceeds $10,000 on any day of the year.
-It is very important to understand that it does not matter if one account is worth $500,000 or there are 11 accounts each worth $1500.
+It does not matter if one account is worth $500,000 or there are 11 accounts each worth $1500.
 Once the annual aggregate total exceeds $10,000 on any given day, you are required to report all of the accounts.

 This is very common for spouses, children of elderly parents, and employees.
-In any of the aforementioned situations, the signatory may not have any interest in the money, but he or she may have signature authority over the account.
-In this type of situation, the account is still considered a foreign bank account and would have to be reported.
+Even if the signatory does not have any interest in the money, the account is still considered a foreign bank account and would have to be reported for FBAR.
+The 8938 rules are more complex and the key phraseology is whether the filer has an “interest” in the foreign asset/account.

 Who Has to Report a Foreign Bank Account?